jsf0/standoff/README.md

 ### Limitations

-standoff is not very fast.
-Targets are handled serially in order to simplify the code.
-Clever use of threading could speed up this process, but is not implemented yet.

 The user-facing connection options for SSH are limited.
 This is to avoid too many knobs, but some edge cases may require more fine-tuning for successful connections.